 Contrary to the opinion of some a bunch of great features does not make an app great.
 With new apps and great features coming out every day, it can be easy to get wrapped into feature hype.
 It is important to be able to differentiate between a feature and a benefit.
 No matter how cool some app features are, a mobile application is purpose-driven.
 If it does not offer the user a smoother and better experience, it will not be used.
 An app has to have a good experience and a great core function in order to be successful.

 Many businesses mistakenly think that app development is a one-time investment.
 According to mrc-productivity, these companies focus solely on development costs and ignore the TCO (Total Cost of Ownership).

 But creating an app is just the first step in a long journey.
 A simple iPhone app would cost between 1,000 and $4,000 to develop.
 Apps with enticing design cost around $10,000.
-According to Savvyapps, the full cost to develop even a simple app starts around $25,000.
-The prices also vary from overseas developers to US based developers.
+According to Savvyapps, the full cost to develop even a simple app starts at around $25,000.
+The prices also vary from overseas developers to US-based mobile app developers.